Ssioo/Ssioo/README.md

 Now M.Sc course in Mobile Embedded System (MOBED) Lab, College of Computing, Yonsei Graduate Univ. https://mobed.yonsei.ac.kr

+🌱 From 2023, I'm working at Chips&Media.
+Inc., as a researcher in the Algorithm R&D team. \
+In detail, I am providing a software modeling of Video Codecs such as H.264, HEVC, VVC, AV1, or etc.

 #### Tech Stack
 - **Language**: